AdaptableTools/example-adaptable-angular-aggrid/README.md

 - **Post Takeover** - appears in any Date Column and filters where value is after a fictitious takeover date of 21/09/2021

 ## Audit
-AdapTable has a very powerful [Audit Log](https://docs.adaptabletools.com/docs/key-topics/audit-log).
+AdapTable has a very powerful [State Changed Event](https://docs.adaptabletools.com/docs/adaptable-events/adaptable-state-changed-event).
 Developers can configure what in AdapTable will be audited where it will be streamed (there are a number of different available estinations).

-For ease of convenience, this demo Audit Log has been configured to send Cell Edits, User State Changes and AdapTable Function selection audit messaes to the Console so they can be easily viewed.
+For ease of convenience, this demo Audit Log has been configured to send Cell Edits and User State Changes audit messaes to the Console so they can be easily viewed.

 ## Server-Side Functionality
 Everything in this demo takes place enitrely on the client in order to reduce the complexity.